bitcoin deposits

 abstract

-an ideal peer-to-peer version of electronic cash would allow online payments to be sent directly from one party to another quickly and with minimal preparation. the lightning network provides part of the solution, but the essential benefits are lost if a trusted third party is required to manage state on your behalf. we propose a solution to this problem using verifiable ledgers and a web of collateral. operators broadcast ledger updates to their peers, creating an auditable record of accounts. wallets broadcast evidence of dishonesty to those peers, who ensure that the ledger maintains an honest operator. unilateral exit is replaced by the guarantee that funds remain available so long as the network does. we arrive at a network that delegates liquidity maintenance, avoids setup fees, is capable of receiving payments offline, and scales independently of the base layer
+an ideal peer-to-peer version of electronic cash would allow online payments to be sent directly from one party to another quickly and with minimal preparation. the lightning network provides part of the solution, but the essential benefits are lost if a trusted third party is required to manage state on your behalf. we propose a solution to this problem using verifiable ledgers and a web of collateral. operators broadcast ledger updates, each co-signed by a majority of an attesting quorum, creating an auditable record of accounts. wallets broadcast evidence of dishonesty to those peers, who ensure that the ledger maintains an honest operator. unilateral exit is replaced by the guarantee that funds remain available so long as the network does. we arrive at a network that delegates liquidity maintenance, avoids setup fees, is capable of receiving payments offline, and scales independently of the base layer

 introduction

-bitcoin deposits aims to provide fast and scalable key controlled funds, trustlessly, off-chain. on-chain activity scales with the number of ledgers and frequency of reserves rotation. throughput scales slightly above linearly with the number of ledgers in the network, making millions of transactions per second across trillions of wallets plausible
+bitcoin deposits aims to provide fast and scalable key controlled funds off-chain, secured by economic deterrence rather than unilateral exit. on-chain activity scales with the number of ledgers and frequency of reserves rotation. throughput scales slightly above linearly with the number of ledgers in the network, making millions of transactions per second across trillions of wallets plausible

 there are explicit tradeoffs: